umoazzam/coms-4156-group-project/README.md

 - API endpoint creation & testing (also check the Database to ensure objects are being saved)
   - This will involve creating new controllers such as UserController and SubmissionController
   - The SubmissionController will be the main functionality of our application.
 SourceController is a placeholder.
 Please see [here](https://www.canva.com/design/DAG2NLXV3-U/WCSwNCgI2ZkAA9SOC6vNbQ/edit) for design & the Project Proposal document for information on how the main API should be setup.
+- **Backfill functionality**: Currently the `backfill` parameter is accepted but not implemented.
+This would involve integrating with external APIs to automatically populate missing metadata.
 - User authentication and API endpoint protection
 - Code style checks